DTrejo/dtrejo.github.io/first-time-dads-what-to-really-expect.md

 - breastfeed 0–10 minutes per side - careful not to make yourself raw!
 Follow deep latch cues (whole areola, head angled to allow nose space, ear/shoulder/hips in line, fingers in V behind each ear on bone, wrist pressing back under neck to achieve angle and lifted nose, mom's hand forms a C from underneath to create a "sandwich" to promote a deep latch, nipple to nose to which cues wide open mouth which prevents nipple damage).
 Dad helps keep hands out of the way, and gently compresses for 3 seconds and releases slowly to aid milk flow without disturbing latch.
 Mom does same from underneath.
 - In parallel:
--   || Mom: pump 10–15 minutes, adjust strength to comfortable just under discomfort, and experiment with flanges to feel what you like
+-   || Mom: pump 10–15 minutes, adjust strength to comfortable just under discomfort, and experiment with flange sizes to feel what you like
 -   || Dad: feed breastmilk from previous pump, then feed formula if the baby is still making mouth noises or crying or sticking out tongue.
 - After pumping, dad can clean equipment while mom applies lanolin cream and silver shields (ensure no moisture underneath either!).
 Either holds baby upright and burps for 15mins.
 - Change diaper if you heard anything - apply zinc diaper cream after drying if there are any red spots.